Plant Your Trees

 *Our carbon calculator is based on internationally-recognised ICAO methodology, based on average commercial economy flights.
 Our tree cost (2 euro per tree) is based on our European operational costs, from planting to long-term maintenance

-Forests Without Frontiers is the charitable initiative of 'Muzica Without Frontiers CIC', registered in the UK.
-All donations are eligible for tax relief.
 Forests Without Frontiers is a Not for Profit CIC (Community Interest Company) registered in the UK.
 Registration number: 12085301.
 All donations are eligible for tax relief.

 Forests Without Frontiers is a non-profit organisation set up to plant trees around the world.
 Our vision is to help create bio-diverse nature havens, working in collaboration with local partners and NGOs, planting new trees and restoring wild nature on land that will be fully dedicated to conservation.